lakshya-chopra/KyberCpp/KyberAlgorithmFlowchart.md

 ## Program Flow:

   - Firstly, with the help of a Hardware/Secure RNG, 3 seeds : d, z & m are generated.
 Seeds 'd' and 'z' are used to create a random array of 32 bytes which is used in the generation of the keypair: pk & sk.
-Seed m is used for encapsulation, we'll come to that later.
+Seed m is used for encapsulation.
+  - d is used for the generation of A matrix, z for sampling the error & m for generation of the SHAKE256 key.
   - After keygen, the public key which is transmitted across a public & insecure channel by the sender (here, Alice) to the receiver (refer to them as Bob).
 The Secret key is kept secure by Alice and never shared with anyone.
   - Bob uses the public key of Alice to generate a shared secret and a cipher, out of which only the cipher is sent back to Alice.
   - Alice decapsulates the cipher using her secret key and obtains the shared secret.